-Israel says at least 26 soldiers have been killed as fighting with Hamas continues
+Hezbollah and Israel exchange fire as Israeli soldiers battle Hamas on second day of surprise attack

 Israeli media, citing rescue service officials, said at least 250 people were killed and 1,500 wounded in Saturday’s attack, making it the deadliest in Israel in decades.
 Hamas fighters took an unknown number of civilians and soldiers captive into Gaza.

-The conflict threatened to escalate with Israel’s vows of retaliation, and fears of attacks from Hezbollah, a militant group allied with Hamas in Lebanon, on Israel’s northern border.
+The conflict threatened to escalate with Israel’s vows of retaliation, and attacks by Hezbollah.

-The Israeli military said that it was striking an area in Lebanon from which strikes on Israeli towns had come, but did not say who had launched the strikes.
-In previous Israel-Hamas conflicts, Hezbollah has sat on the sidelines while smaller Palestinian groups have launched rockets from Lebanon.
+Hezbollah fired dozens of rockets and shells on Sunday at three Israeli positions in a disputed area along the country’s border with Syria’s Israeli-occupied Golan Heights.

+Israel and Hezbollah are archenemies and have fought several wars in the past, the most recent a 34-day conflict in 2006 that left 1,200 dead in Lebanon and 160 in Israeli.
+Tensions have been simmering along Israel’s northern border for months.

 In a televised address Saturday night, Israeli Prime Minister Benjamin Netanyahu said the military will use all of its strength to destroy Hamas’ capabilities.
 “All the places that Hamas hides in, operates from, we will turn them into ruins,” he added.